data-dynamics/MI4Hybrid/README.md

 #### Installation Instructions

-This toolbox can be used in MATLAB with the following packages/softwares installed:
+This toolbox can be used in MATLAB with the following necessary packages/softwares installed:

 1. YALMIP
 2. Cplex
-3. multipoly
-4. SparsePOP

 ####Related publications:
 1. F. Harirchi and N. Ozay, "Model Invalidation for Switched Affine Systems with Applications to Fault and Anomaly Detection", ADHS, 2015.